ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Run before any other containers in `containers` section
 - Must run to once and to completion
 - Run in the order they are listed
-- Used to setup the pod, install tooling, etc
-- Can container tasks and setup scripts not needed in the main containers
 - When starting a pod, status will read `Init` if currently running init container
+- Why?
+    - Can be used to setup the pod, install tooling/utility
+    - Can have container tasks and setup scripts not needed in the main containers
 - Possible use cases
     - Wait for another Kubernetes resource to be created before startup
     - Perform sensitive startup steps securely outside of app containers